 At BACA, we are passionate about reading.
 We recognise that young people who regularly read for pleasure develop more sophisticated reading skills than those who do not and these skills improve academic performance and life chances.
 We also recognise how engaging with a great story is a vital part of human experience and intrinsic to our cultural entitlement.
 It is through words and stories that we make sense of the world that we are born into and how we engage with the worlds of others.

-It is our expectation that, alongside the minimum equipment requirements,students will always have their reading book with them.
-Reading tutors will generally set students homework of 10 - 20 pages or a task related to the book they are reading every evening.
+It is our expectation that, alongside the minimum equipment requirements, students will always have their reading book with them.
+Reading tutors will generally set students homework of 10 - 20 pages or a task related to the book they are reading every week.

 Advice for Parents/Carers Supporting their Children with Reading

 All students read for pleasure at BACA on a daily basis.
 It is a fantastic way for students to develop their cultural capital, improve their literacy, as well as an enjoyable way to spend their time.
 Students should be encouraged to complete their reading homework each day.

 Research shows that students who are involved in reading at home with their parents/carers are much more motivated readers, which then has a positive impact upon their reading engagement and literacy skills.

 Top tips for supporting reading at home in Y7-11 (and beyond!)

 Try to complete one of these reading activities every day; some take only a few minutes.

 - Listen to your child reading – praise their effort, fluency and expression.
 Don’t worry about correcting every single error.

 - Share reading with your child – read aloud with your child and take it in turns.